Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 2. **Local Tests:** Developers SHOULD be able to run automated test locally against the respective testing policy (dry runs).

-3. **Inclusion in Acceptance Testing:** Developer and system acceptance testing SHOULD include testing for functional (security controls) and non-functional[^1] security requirements.
+3. ** Functional Security Tests:** Developer and system acceptance testing SHOULD cover all functional security requirements (security controls) requirements , both positive and negative (e.g. can an user without proper role access a protected ressource).

-4. **Tests of Abuse Cases:** Abuse cases SHOULD be created and tested for critical business security aspects.

 ## 5. Pentests